 Most CRS events occurred following the first dose of Columvi.
-Elevated liver function tests (AST and alanine transaminase [ALT] $> 3 \times \text{ULN}$ and/or total bilirubin $> 2 \times \text{ULN}$ ) concurrent with CRS have been reported after Columvi use (see section 4.8).
+Elevated liver function tests (AST and alanine transaminase [ALT] $> 3 \times$ ULN and/or total bilirubin $> 2 \times$ ULN) concurrent with CRS have been reported after Columvi use (see section 4.8).

-Patients in study NP30179 were pre-treated with obinutuzumab, 7 days prior to initiation of Columvi therapy, and patients should be premedicated with an anti-pyretic, antihistamine and a glucocorticoid (see section 4.2).
+Patients in studies NP30179 and GO41944 (STARGLO) were pre-treated with obinutuzumab to lower the circulating and lymphoid B cells, 7 days prior to initiation of Columvi therapy.
+All patients should be premedicated with an anti-pyretic, antihistamine, and a glucocorticoid (see Table 1).